As events regarding the coronavirus (COVID-19) continue to evolve, it’s understandable that you might feel increasing stress.

 Information is rapidly changing and can be confusing, overwhelming and even scary.
 You may experience fear and spikes in anxiety.
 But even if you’re managing your anxiety levels well, there’s still so much more to deal with.

-Whether it’s dealing with at-risk family members or patients, a roller coaster economy, trying to juggle work, keeping kids occupied or homeschooling while schools are closed, or simply adjusting to a new, unfamiliar situation, stress can easily pile up and negatively impact you — both physically and mentally.
+Whether it’s dealing with at-risk family members or patients, a roller coaster economy, trying to juggle work, keeping kids occupied, or simply adjusting to a new, unfamiliar situation, stress can easily pile up and negatively impact you — both physically and mentally.

 Exercise regularly.
-While gyms are closed and social distancing guidelines are in place, it’s still possible to get in aerobic exercise, like walking, running, hiking or playing with your kids/pets, all can help release endorphins (natural substances that help you feel better and maintain a positive attitude).
-And there are other exercises you can do in the comfort of your own home.
+While gyms may have mask requirements or social distancing guidelines in place, it’s still possible to get in aerobic exercise, like walking, running, hiking or playing with your kids/pets, and these can all can help release endorphins (natural substances that help you feel better and maintain a positive attitude).
+There are other exercises you can do in the comfort of your own home, too.
 Dr. Sullivan recommends yoga and stretching as one way to both exercise your body and calm your mind and it’s easy to do by yourself.

 Maintain a healthy diet.
 Stress can adversely affect both your eating habits and your metabolism.
 The best way to combat stress or emotional eating is to be mindful of what triggers stress eating and to be ready to fight the urge.
 “If you are someone who is prone to emotional eating, know your triggers, know what stresses you out and be prepared,” Dr. Sullivan says.
 Keeping healthy snacks on hand will help nourish your body, arming yourself nutritionally to better deal with your stress.
 “Helping to regulate your blood sugar throughout the day is going to keep your body stable and your emotions on a much better playing field,” Dr. Sullivan says.